weaviate/weaviate-io/_posts/blog/2022-11-23-ref2vec-centroid.md

 ---
 layout: post
 title: What is Ref2Vec and why you need it for your recommendation system
-description: " "
+description: "This blog post presents Ref2Vec, a new Weaviate module to use Cross-References for Recommendation!"
 published: true
 author: Connor Shorten
 author-img: /img/people/icon/connor.jpg
-card-img:
+card-img: /img/blog/hero/Weaviate-Ref2Vec.png
-hero-img:
+hero-img: /img/blog/hero/Weaviate-Ref2Vec.png
-og:
+og: /img/blog/hero/Weaviate-Ref2Vec.png
-date: 2022-11-22
+date: 2022-11-23
 toc: true
 ---

 Weaviate 1.16 introduced the [Ref2Vec](https://weaviate.io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.html) module.
 In this article, we give you an overview of what Ref2Vec is and some examples in which it can add value such as recommendations or representing long objects.

-So what, exactly, is **Ref2Vec**?
+## What is Ref2Vec?
 The name Ref2Vec is short for reference-to-vector, and it offers the ability to vectorize a data object with its cross-references to other objects.
 The Ref2Vec module currently holds the name ref2vec-**centroid** because it uses the average, or centroid vector, of the cross-referenced vectors to represent the **referencing** object.
 The benefit of this approach is that the referencing object can be characterized from its actions and relationships as well as refined over time.

 In one example, we could use Ref2Vec in a Weaviate database containing **User** and **Product** classes of objects to produce recommendations.
 Here, the Product class may include various types of vectorized items, such as shoes, or clothing, and a User could be vectorized by its relationships to Product instances.
 So a User who has liked 3 shoe Product instances will be represented as the average vector of the 3 shoe Product vectors, whereas another User might be represented by an average vector of whatever Product instances that they liked.
 This can be used for recommendation, for instance, by treating the averaged vector of the User as a search query in Product objects.